-As the business world continues to grow and change, the need for executive-level Human Resource Management professionals is on the rise.
+As the business world continues to grow and change, the need for executive-level human resource management professionals is on the rise.
 These HR professionals are responsible for many inner workings of how modern business runs, including payroll, time and labor, management of teams, benefits, as well as the technology related to those fields.
 Therefore, practitioners in the HR management sector are seeking even greater level degrees to advance to the highest levels of work within their expertise or to create a basis for their own HR research strategies.
-Thus, many schools and universities now offer an online doctoral degree in Human Resources Management that merges theory and practice so graduates can understand the workplace on a deeper level and obtain jobs in HR management at the highest level, all while continuing to work.
-Below, we’ve listed the most affordable online doctorate degrees in HR Management.
+Thus, many schools and universities now offer an online doctoral degree in human resource management that merges theory and practice so graduates can understand the workplace on a deeper level and obtain jobs in HR management at the highest level, all while continuing to work.
+Below, we’ve listed the most affordable online doctorate degrees in HR management.
 Because of the small number of qualifying programs, we have ranked them solely on their tuition costs, with the #1 slot going to the cheapest online HR Management doctoral program.

 #9 Temple University

 Online Ph.D. in Business Administration-Human Resource Management Concentration